Jakara Anthony wins gold in women’s freestyle moguls | The New Daily

-Jakara Anthony has claimed Australia’s first gold medal of the Beijing Winter Olympics by winning the Women’s Freestyle Skiing Moguls Final.
+Jakara Anthony has claimed Australia’s first gold medal of the Beijing Winter Olympic in the women’s freestyle skiing moguls.

 The 23-year-old Anthony, who finished a surprise fourth at the last Olympics in PyeongChang, was rewarded by judges on Sunday night for having the most difficult aerial manoeuvre.